 About the American Indian Alaska Native Tourism Association

 The American Indian Alaska Native Tourism Association (AIANTA) is a national nonprofit association of tribes, tribal businesses and entrepreneurs who promote leadership in education, training and technical assistance for Indian Country tourism.
 AIANTA’s mission is to define, introduce, grow and sustain American Indian and Alaska Native tourism that honors and sustains tribal traditions and values.

-The Chickasaw Nation is accepting presentation proposals for the 2019 Dynamic Women of the Chickasaw Nation Conference, May 2-3, 2019.
+The Chickasaw Nation is now accepting nominations for the 2020 Dynamic Woman of the Year Award.

 Brent Greenwood conjures ‘‘Baby Yoda’’ to promote young Chickasaw artistsFeb